marcusfrdk/tomlval/README.md

 ### Validator

 The validator is the core of the package.
 It is used to validate a TOML file.
 A schema is optionally passed to the validator, and handlers are added using the `add_handler` method.
-Once you feel ready, you can call the `validate` method to get a dictionary of errors.
+Once you feel ready, you can call the `validate` method with the data you want to validate as an argument to get a dictionary of errors.

 Currently, there are two type of error structures, for type errors and all other errors.